shayanderson/drone/README.md

 	PATH_ROOT . '_app/mdl'
 ]);
 ```
-In this example class will be autoloaded from the *_app/lib* and the *_app/mdl* directories.
+In this example classes will be autoloaded from the *_app/lib* and the *_app/mdl* directories.
 The autoloader expects the use of namespaces, example:
 ```php
 new \Mylib\Myclass;
 ```
-Would load the class in *_app/lib/Mylib/Myclass.php* or *_app/mdl/Mylib/Myclass.php* (depending on where the class is located)
+Would load the class *_app/lib/Mylib/Myclass.php* or *_app/mdl/Mylib/Myclass.php* (depending on where the class is located).

 #### Drone Function
 The *drone()* function can be used to easily access the Drone core class, example: